-‘The Billboard Music Awards’ 2019: Everything You Need To Know
+The Billboard Music Awards 2019: Everything You Need To Know

 TOP ROCK SONG

-Foster The People, “Sit Next to Me”
+Foster the People, “Sit Next to Me”

 Imagine Dragons, “Natural”